 Display the Tracking consent dialog

-Tracking consent user choice is saved in cookie
+Tracking consent user choice is saved in a cookie named

-The user will be displayed a dialog only the first time he or she hits any page from a particular domain and the choice will be saved in the cookie.
+The user will be displayed a dialog only the first time they hit any page from a particular domain and the choice will be saved in the cookie.

-The user will be displayed the dialog again, only if she or he clears browser cookies.
+The user will be displayed the dialog again, only if they clear browser cookies.

 However, you can programmatically change this behavior.
 If you think that at some particular point when browsing the website, a user, who has initially declined tracking, should be asked again whether tracking can be enabled, you can display again the Tracking consent dialog.

-For more information, see For developers: Tracking consent client-side API.
+For more information, see Tracking consent client-side API.